2

 Estimated PSA 10 Value: $40

-He had incredible range and could get rid of the ball with lighting speed making him one of the best defensive shortstops the game has ever seen.
+Smith had incredible range and could get rid of the ball with lightning speed.

 He also did backflips and other acrobatics on the field which always amazed me as a young kid.